The Evolution of Volunteering on the Gold Coast

 Comprising the two sectors, Volunteering Gold Coast Inc.’s primary objective was to support and enrich HACC services and clients through the development of a strong volunteer contribution.

 In 2002, Volunteering Gold Coast Transport Services, then located at Tugun and known as Gold Coast Mobility Office, had only two vehicles and a handful of part-time volunteer drivers and office staff.
-The increased demand for services prompted the beginnings of the Transport Consortium, which pooled local assets to maximise the use of human and physical resources and avoid wasted funding.
+The increased demand for services prompted the beginnings of the Transport Consortium, which pooled local assets to maximise resources and funding.
 The Consortium was an instant success, rapidly expanding its operations throughout the West Moreton and South Coast funding areas.

 Volunteering Gold Coast Inc. Head Office

-The Volunteering Services sector of the organisation, then located at Southport, significantly increased its range of services, through the provision of a resource consultancy and volunteer referral service to the volunteer-involving community and non-profit organisations.
+The Volunteering Services sector of the organisation, then located at Southport, increased its range of services, through the provision of a resource consultancy and volunteer referral service for individual volunteers, community organisations and Not-For-Profit organisations.

 In 2013, Volunteering Gold Coast Inc. launched its hugely successful boutique pre-loved fashion store, Memento Charity Store.
 Dedicated to providing high quality clothing, shoes and accessories to improve the lives of others, the store quickly gained a reputation within the community as a provider of low-cost, stylish clothing and accessories.
-All proceeds raised from the store directly assist volunteer-involving community organisations in delivering essential resources and services to the Gold Coast.
+All proceeds raised from the store, directly assisted community organisations in delivering essential resources and services to the Gold Coast.

 Volunteering Gold Coast Inc. was instrumental in securing the 23rd International Association for Volunteer Effort (IAVE) World Volunteer Conference, held at the Gold Coast Exhibition and Conference Centre in 2014.
 Playing host to more than 30 countries, the event inspired the leaders of Volunteering Gold Coast Inc. to further expand its operations.